 By allowing speakers to convey meaning with their choice of syntactic structure, associations between emergent properties and syntactic structures could allow more efficient and precise linguistic communication.
 For example, the choice of the double object dative structure, as in “The coach tossed the little leaguer the baseball,” (by some points of view) conveys that possession was transferred.
 In principle, approximately the same meaning can be conveyed using the prepositional dative structure and additional words, as in, “The coach tossed the baseball to the little leaguer and he caught it.”
 However, since the double object dative uses fewer words (than the full paraphrase), it is a more efficient way of expressing the same meaning.
-Furthermore, adding the second clause to the prepositional dative sentence (“...and he caught it”) may not express precisely the same idea.
-In addition to confirming the transfer-of-possession meaning, the modified sentence also has a different information structure.
+Furthermore, adding the second clause to the prepositional dative sentence (“...and he caught it”) may not express precisely the same idea, for example by imposing a different information structure (Lambrecht, 1994).
 That is, certain aspects of the sentence’s meaning are changed in the new sentence, such as the topic (e.g., in the changed sentence, the little leaguer becomes relatively more prominent than the coach), and the focus (e.g., the changed sentence implies that the outcome where the little leaguer did not catch the ball may have been considered more likely to the speaker).
 Overall, this suggests that adding words might be an inefficient and less effective way of conveying potential emergent properties conveyed by syntactic structure.
 Rather, the fact that syntactic structures take the scope of an entire clause or sentence makes them better positioned to convey information that relates to the event as a whole.

 The phenomenon of syntactic entrainment reflects a speaker’s propensity to associate particular event content with syntactic structures.
 Analogously, the conjecture here is that specific emergent event meanings become associated with particular syntactic structures (both for individual speakers and for the linguistic community in general) through a similar process.
-However, it is important to note this suggestion is not directly supported by the results of the present study.
-Here we demonstrated only that speakers develop associations between whole events and syntactic structures; it does not provide direct evidence that syntactic entrainment builds or recalibrates the associations between syntactic structures and the emergent event meanings that we actually find in languages.
-For example, transfer events involve specific actors (e.g. a coach and a little leaguer) and specific objects (e.g. a baseball), which are not conveyed by syntactic structures, in addition to the emergent properties of those events (e.g. whether the transfer was successful), which may be conveyed by syntactic structures.
+The direct evidence for such an effect in these experiments is limited, mainly in Experiments 5 and 6’s demonstration that some aspect of event-semantic categories is implicated in the effect.
 If indeed syntactic entrainment reflects the process by which syntactic structures become associated with specific emergent event meanings, then additional processing interactions must work to refine the associations between meaning and structure down to the emergent properties that languages actually exhibit.